Download the print version (version 4.0)

 How must a correction notice be provided to consumers?

-13.28 CDR Rule 7.15(c) requires an entity that receives a request from a CDR consumer to correct CDR data to give the consumer a written notice by electronic means.
-The written notice must contain the matters set out in paragraph 13.32 below.
+13.31 Subrule 7.15(c) of the CDR Rules requires an entity that receives a request from a CDR consumer to correct CDR data to give the consumer a written notice by electronic means.
+The written notice must contain the matters set out in paragraph 13.35 below.

-13.31 While SMS is an electronic means of communicating notice, practically it is unlikely to be appropriate as the number of matters that the written notice must address under CDR Rule 7.15(c) would likely make the SMS very long.
+13.34 While SMS is an electronic means of communicating a notice, practically it is unlikely to be appropriate as the number of matters that the written notice must address under subrule 7.15(c) of the CDR Rules would likely make the SMS very long.

 What must be included in a correction notice to consumers?